-Stephen D. Schreiber, FAIA, NCARB, of Amherst, MA, was appointed to the Massachusetts Board of Registration of Architects in 2006 by then-Governor Mitt Romney, serving several years as both chair and vice chair.
+Stephen D. Schreiber, FAIA, NCARB, of Amherst, Massachusetts, was appointed to the Massachusetts Board of Registration of Architects in 2006 by then-Governor Mitt Romney, serving several years as both chair and vice chair.
 For nearly two decades, Schreiber has dedicated his time and expertise to multiple NCARB committees, including the Broadly Experienced Architect, Procedures and Documents, and Regional Leadership committees, as well as the ARE Graphics Subcommittee, ARE Item Writing Workshop, and the NCARB Award Jury.
 He was elected by his peers in the New England Conference to serve as the region’s chair in 2014 and as the regional director in 2017.

 Schreiber is currently the chair of the Department of Architecture at the University of Massachusetts.
 In addition to his service to NCARB, he has served as the president of the Association of Collegiate Schools of Architecture (ACSA) and is currently the chair of the Amherst Planning Board.
 Schreiber is a member of the American Institute of Architects (AIA), and was elevated to the organization’s College of Fellows in 2004.
 He received a Bachelor of Arts from Dartmouth College and a Master of Architecture from Harvard University.
 He holds the NCARB Certificate and is licensed to practice architecture in Massachusetts.